Scotch'n'Soda Theatre: Venues

 Originally, Scotch'n'Soda presented all its performances in Pittsburgh's Carnegie Music Hall, located less than one mile from the school's campus.
 Eventually, due to rental fees and time commitments, Scotch'n'Soda had to leave the large performance hall and was transplanted into the Carnegie Mellon gym.
 This was soon followed by a move into a specially constructed stage in Skibo Ballroom, part of the Skibo University Center on Carnegie Mellon's campus.
-In the summer of 1994, this building was torn down to make room for the school's current University Center.
-During the two years of construction, Scotch'n'Soda was completely homeless and performed in various lecture halls, the drill deck of the old student center and off campus at Rodef Shalom Congregation.
+In the summer of 1994, the building was torn down to make room for the school's current University Center.
+During the two years of construction, Scotch'n'Soda had no home and performed in various lecture halls, the drill deck of the old student center, and off campus at Rodef Shalom Congregation.

-Upon the completion of CMU's University Center, Scotch'n'Soda has been alternating performance spaces throughout the building including: The Connan Room, The McKenna/Peter/Wright Room, Rangos Ballroom, and McConomy Auditorium.
-This has proven difficult for the organization to this day, as access to the performance spaces is very limited, and in most cases they can only use each performance space for a maximum of seven consecutive days (Spring Carnival performances in 1997–99 were able to reserve Rangos hall for two weeks).
+Upon the completion of CMU's University Center, Scotch'n'Soda has been rotating performance spaces throughout the building.
+This has proven difficult for the organization to this day, as access to the performance spaces is very limited, and in most cases they can only use each performance space for a maximum of seven consecutive days (Spring Carnival performances in 1997–99 were able to reserve Rangos Hall for two weeks).
 This limited amount of time includes load-in, rehearsals, performances and strike.
-In fact, unable to find a suitable venue, the May 2001 production of Edward Albee's "The Zoo Story" was performed outside in the Highlander Compass.
+In fact, unable to find a suitable venue, the May 2001 production of Edward Albee's The Zoo Story was performed outside in the Highlander Compass.

-Some other venues have been used in recent years, including Porter Hall 100, Porter Hall 125C and the Helen Wayne Rauh Studio Theatre (in the Purnell Center).
-As of Fall 2016, most performances are held in the Cohon University Center Studio Theater, a black box theater constructed as part of the University Center expansion and opened in 2016.
+Some other venues have been used in recent years, including various locations in Porter Hall and the Helen Wayne Rauh Studio Theatre (in the Purnell Center).
+As of fall 2016, most performances are held in the Cohon University Center's blackbox studio theater.

 Subtroupes

 The No Parking Players

 Founded in 1996, the No Parking Players is Scotch'n'Soda Theatre's improv troupe.
-NPP practices improvised theatre of all kinds, with a focus on long form comedy.
-At the core of the NPP experience are the weekly workshops on Thursdays and Sundays, open to the entire campus community.
+NPP practices improvised theatre of all kinds, with a focus on long-form comedy.
+At the core of the NPP experience are the weekly workshops on Wednesdays and Sundays, open to the entire campus community.
 People of all experience levels are welcome, including those who have never tried improv before.
 Most workshops are composed of regulars and newcomers side by side.
-The No Parking Players performance group (PG) also has regular shows about twice a month, with the improvisers performing long form improv such as Harolds and Armandos.
-In 2009, the troupe began offering a class on comedic improv for free elective credit via Carnegie Mellon's Student College.
+The No Parking Players performance group also has regular shows roughly twice a month, with the improvisers performing long-form improv such as Harolds and Armandos.
+In 2009, the troupe began offering a class on comedic improv for free-elective credit via Carnegie Mellon's Student College.
+In 2018, the troupe began an annual improv comedy festival named DETOUR that brought together both college and professional improv troupes from Pittsburgh and other locations to perform on the CMU campus.